-h.
+f.
 Accrued Income

-Where goods or services are provided but not yet invoiced, that revenue is accrued for.
+Where goods or services are provided but not yet invoiced, that revenue is accrued for g.
+Deferred Taxation h.
+Loan interest costs i.
+Finance and issue costs

-i.
-Deferred Taxation

 Deferred tax is recognised in respect of all timing differences at the reporting date, except as otherwise indicated.
 Deferred tax assets are only recognized to the extent that it is probable that they will be recovered against the reversal of deferred tax liabilities or other future taxable profits.